MacroMan/CSS-style-guide/README.md

 Some other rules that I work by:
 * Width before Height
-* Properties affecting sides are ordered same as the shorthand order
+* Properties affecting sides are ordered same as the shorthand order, following the W3C spec
-  * left, top, right, bottom
+  * top, right, bottom, left
+* Border radius is
+  * top-left, top-right, bottom-right, bottom-left
 * Blank lines between groups of properties (if there are more than 4 properties)

 ## How to use this repo